Bighalf86/NCAA-scouting-dashboard/README.md

 ## 📌 Overview

-This project presents an MVP (Minimum Viable Product) of a **basketball scouting dashboard**, built using **Tableau** and based on real user insights from a semi-structured interview with a head coach (HC).
+This project presents an MVP (Minimum Viable Product) of a **basketball scouting dashboard**, built using **Tableau** and based on real user insights from a semi-structured interview with a professional basketball head coach.
 The goal was to create a visual analytics tool that helps **analyse and explore a large player database (5,100+ records)** in an intuitive and interactive way.

 The NCAA player database was created by **extracting data from publicly available sources**, including **RealGM**, **ESPN**, and **KenPom.com**.
 The data was then **cleaned and transformed in Excel using Power Query** to prepare it for use in Tableau.